timboudreau/audio_unit_rust_demo/README.md

    e.g. `WhateverProject/WhateverProjectExtension/WhateverProjectExtensionBridgingHeader`.
 The
    module map files we created take the place of that in the new framework

-You can delete the generated Objective C Bridging Header and remove the settings entry for it from the

 ### Optimization

 Once things are working properly, you may want to set the *Optimization Level* setting for the framework